lilleman ba4503b4d1

 Routes & handlers

-A route is { method, path, permission?, public?, handler }. path is relative to the plugin's mount path /<id> (so path: "/:id" in the things plugin serves /things/:id); the host matches method + the resolved full path, extracts :name segments into ctx.params.name, runs the permission gate (a coarse JWT-claim check — see Nav & permissions), and only then calls the handler with the request context.
-When the gate fails, an anonymous visitor is redirected to /login to sign in; the requested page is preserved as return_to, so after signing in they land back on the page they asked for, not the dashboard.
-A signed-in user who simply lacks the role gets the 403 page.
-A route marked public: true has no gate at all — anyone reaches it (see Public pages & menu items).
+A route is { method, path, permission?, public?, handler }. path is relative to the plugin's mount path /<id> (so path: "/:id" in the things plugin serves /things/:id); the host matches method + the resolved full path, extracts :name segments into ctx.params.name, runs the permission gate (a coarse JWT-claim check), then calls the handler with the request context.
+A failed gate redirects an anonymous visitor to /login with the page as return_to; a signed-in user lacking the permission gets the 403 page. public: true means no gate at all (see Public pages).

 method is one of GET HEAD POST PUT PATCH DELETE.
 A GET route also answers HEAD.